Mt. Lemmon’s Molino Basin and Italian Trap – Cycling Arizona’s Mountain Trails

 For those who are looking for a real technical mountain biking challenge while in Arizona, start at the Northern trailhead at Molino Basin.
-From there, you can continue on to Italian Trap OR, as many riders do, break off on La Milagrosa trail, which starts just south of the water tank, for even more miles of mountain cycling.
+From there you can cycle on to Italian Trap or, as many riders do, break off on La Milagrosa trail, which starts just South of the water tank, for even more miles of mountain cycling.

-Mountain Bike Trails – Tucson, Arizona
+Directions from Molino Basin to Italian Trap Mountain Bike Trails – Tucson, Arizona

-Tucson Bike Rentals and Tours delivers and picks up mountain bikes at Molino Basin to Italian Trap.
+Tucson Bike Rentals and Tours delivers and picks up mountain bikes at Charouleau Gap.
 There is a two rider minimum delivery.
 Bike for 1 to 5 hours, finish riding and we pick up the bikes!
 No need to worry about loading mountain bikes in your rental car!
 Price is generally $100 per bike – depending on location of trailhead.
 Don’t know where to ride?
 Tucson Bike Rentals and Tours can tell you the rides that are beginner, intermediate to advanced.
 We deliver mountain bikes to Tucson, Oro Valley, Green Vallley and the Southern, Arizona area.
 We rent top of the line full suspension and hard tailed mountain bikes.
 Click here for details!